Commission on Children and Youth Advisory Board

 Facilitate coordination of information among agencies to maximize resources; and to

-The four problem areas that the Youth Commission has targeted include:
+The key focus areas the Youth Commission has targeted include:

 • Child Abuse and Neglect